njh/mqtt-sn-tools/README.md

 - QoS 1 and 2
 - Last Will and Testament
-- Displaying topic name with each recieved message (aka verbose mode)
 - Packets longer than 255 bytes
 - Automatic gateway discovery
 - Pre-defined topic IDs and short topic names